strapi/documentation/docusaurus/docs/dev-docs/admin-panel-customization/host-port-path.md

 ---

-# Admin panel customization: Host, port, and path
+# Admin panel customization: Host, port, and path configuration

 By default, Strapi's [admin panel](/dev-docs/admin-panel-customization) is exposed via [http://localhost:1337/admin](http://localhost:1337/admin).
 For security reasons, the host, port, and path can be updated.